singapore gardens by the bay

 An international competition for the design of the master plan was held in January 2006 to elicit the best designs for the Gardens.
 This attracted more than 70 entries submitted by 170 firms from 24 countries, from which two firms – Grant Associates and Gustafson Porter – were eventually awarded the master plan design for the Bay South and Bay East Gardens respectively.

 The Gardens are being developed in phases.
-Bay South is currently being constructed and is slated to be completed by end 2011.
+Bay South is currently being constructed and is slated to be completed by June 2012.
 Bay East has been developed as an interim park in support of the Youth Olympic Games 2010, and is scheduled to open to the public in late 2011 or early 2012.
 The full master plan implementation of Bay East and the development of Bay Central are part of the next phase of development.